| | |

-It is important to use modern technologies to combat the environmental crisis, but it's equally important to use the wisdom of traditional practices and community-based local knowledge used by the ancestors.Click To TweetFortunately there lie solutions from the centuries-old experience and are within the grasp to explore the new story of development.
-We need to take cues from ancient strategies that have stood the test of time.
-This blog documents some of the sustainable practices, India has been using for decades with the hope that they are read and used by others.
+Fortunately, solutions from centuries-old experiences are within the grasp of exploring the new development story.
+We must take cues from ancient strategies that have stood the test of time.
+This blog documents some of the sustainable practices India has been using for decades with the hope that others can read and use them

 We welcome Ketki from Explore with Ecokats for this upcoming four-part series and can’t wait to share her wealth of knowledge.
 We hope that you find some ways to implement traditional Indian practices into your lifestyle for a more sustainable approach.

 In the yesteryears, most communities lived close to nature – near forests, rivers, etc. With industrialization, the large rural population shifted to urban areas.
-Due to high economic growth, there was a shift in the lifestyle which ultimately led to changes in ideologies and adapting to modern and smart technologies.
-The development model shifted to linear development which was heavily dependent on fossil fuels and large generation and disposal of waste.
+Due to high economic growth, there was a shift in lifestyle, which ultimately led to changes in ideologies and the adaptation of modern and innovative technologies.
+The development model shifted to linear development, which was heavily dependent on fossil fuels and large generation and disposal of waste.

-India has an overall attitude of resourcefulness that permeates the minds of all citizens in rural as well as urban areas.
-It is not poverty, rather the culture that makes people consume only as much as they want.
-These are the ways in which people live – sowing respect for nature and mindful consumption.
+India has an overall attitude of resourcefulness that permeates the minds of all citizens in rural and urban areas.
+It is not poverty but rather the culture that makes people consume only as much as they want.
+These are how people live – sowing respect for nature and mindful consumption.

 This series on sustainable practices from an Indian perspective will cover four topics in detail over the upcoming weeks.